 Explained: The Sabarimala case, its background and why a review was sought

 New Delhi, Nov 13: On Thursday, the Supreme Court would deliver an important verdict in the Sabarimala case.
-A batch of review petitions challenging the SC verdict which allowed the entry of women of all ages into the Sabarimala temple were filed and the matter was heard in open court.
+A batch of review petitions challenging the SC verdict which allowed the entry of women of all ages into the Sabarimala temple was filed and the matter was heard in open court.

 It was in September last year that the court lifted the ban on the entry of women into the Sabarimala Temple in the age group of 10 and 50.

 The Supreme Court had said that devotion cannot be subjected to gender discrimination.
-The court also said that a patriachal notion cannot be allowed to trump equality in devotion.
+The court also said that a patriarchal notion cannot be allowed to trump equality in devotion.

 SC to deliver verdict in Sabarimala review case tomorrow

-The Supreme Court has lifted the ban on the entry of women into the Sabarimala Temple in the age group of 10 and 50.

-In a 4:1 verdict Justice Indu Malhotra had penned a dissenting opinion.
+In a 4:1 verdict, Justice Indu Malhotra had penned a dissenting opinion.
 Justice R Nariman and D Chandrachud had concurred with the findings of the CJI and Justice Khanwilkar.

 The then CJI, Dipak Misra said that women cannot be treated as lesser or weak.
 He said that in this country women as worshipped like Goddesses.
 Any physiological or biological factor cannot be given legitimacy if they don't pass the muster of credibility, the CJI further observed.
 Exclusion on the grounds of biological, physiological features like menstruation is unconstitutional and discriminatory, the Bench also said.